vojtovic/LED-Ping-Pong-DE1-project/README.md

 #### Description of control logic simulation:
  On first line is clk signal witch is main clock source.
 Signal named en interprete signal form clk_en module.
 It id slowed main clk signal.
 Press of buttons are presents btn_r and btn_l signals.
 For ressenting front counter and back counter (see top level schema) serving front_counter_rst and back_counter_rst.
 Output from these counters present fcnt and bcnt.
-In code is used valu named current_state witch signalising game status.
+The signal new_game setting both counters to value witch presenting central led (center in led array) when game starting and sig_cnt presenting counter which determines time to push button.
+In code is used value named current_state witch signalising game status.